silviamaggi/smd-com/_posts/2021-05-14-my-latest-letter.md

   - books
   - letter
   - photography
-description: 'Every couple of weeks, I write a letter to the nice people subscribed to Design, Digested.
-This is the one where I didn''t know what to write.'
+description: "Every couple of weeks, I write a letter to the nice people subscribed to Design, Digested.
+This is the one where I didn't know what to write."
 featured-image: feat-smd-blog-featured-image_lettera.jpg
 permalink: '/design-digested/:title/'
 redirect_from: